dl1bz/svxlinkdb4rptr/README.md

 - installed git support
 - a running SVXLINK by SM0SVX https://github.com/sm0svx/svxlink
 - a webserver with php7 activated (I recommend lighttpd rather than nginx, development and testing dashboard only with lighttpd too)
-- **the webserver needs to be run as user svxlink, otherwise the DTMF controls via webinterface will be not working**
+- **the webserver needs to be run as user svxlink, otherwise the DTMF controls via webinterface maybe be not working (there are some limitations if using PTYs)**
 - activate/install php-curl for read the status from SVXReflector via his API
 - **basic knowledge of using and working with Linux :) This piece of software is not plug'n'play !**